emmabeibei2011/mmoa/README.md

 ### Documentation for launching a development environment and running the application.

-- Make sure below software is installed.
+#### Make sure below software is installed.

 - Java Runtime Environment 8 (1.8.0_144 or up)
 - Scala 2.11.8 (No scala 2.12)
 - Spark 2.2.1
+- sbt 0.13.16

-- To run the program locally with client deploy mode.
+#### To run the program locally with client deploy mode.

 ```$xslt
 $ spark-submit --master local[*] --class com.mediamath.oa.Solution --deploy-mode client ./mediamath-oa_2.11-0.1.jar
 ```

-- Once program finished, output files should be generated in ./output/ folder.
+#### Once program finished, output files should be generated in ./output/ folder.
 To view them run

 ```$xslt
 $ cat output/count_of_events.csv/part-00*